Q. How should I prepare throughout the MLIS program?

 Q. How many pieces of evidence are required for each competency?

-A. As many as are necessary to demonstrate competency, hopefully no more than four.
-In very rare cases one may be sufficient, however, in most competencies several pieces of evidence will be needed.
-When you feel that you have sufficient evidence, consult with your advisor to determine what the advisor requires.
+A. As many as are necessary to demonstrate competency, Hopefully no more than three.
+In very rare cases one may be sufficient.

 Q. Can I submit one piece of evidence to demonstrate ability in two or more competencies?